The Disease

 Mouse TNF driven Crohn's like pathology

 TNF ΔΑRE+/- is a mouse mutant with defective post transcriptional regulation of endogenous TNF.
-Deregulated TNF expression leads to the gradual development of spontaneous inflammatory polyarthritis and inflammatory bowel disease.
-TNF ΔΑRE+/- mice crossed to hTNFR1KI mice yield TNF ΔARE/hTNFR1KI, a dual disease model with humanized TNFR1, that offers the opportunity to test anti-hTNFR1 biologics efficacy in direct comparison to Etanercept, that blocks mouse TNF and efficaciously treats TNF ΔΑRE pathologies .
+Deregulated TNF expression leads to the gradual development of spontaneous inflammatory polyarthritis and inflammatory bowel pathology closely resembling Crohn’s disease .
+TNF ΔΑRE+/- are crossed to hTNFR1KI mice to yield TNF ΔARE/hTNFR1KI, a mouse model expressing human TNFR1 and retaining all pathology features of the original model, offering thus the opportunity to test both anti TNF therapeutics and anti-hTNFR1 biologics.

 Human TNF dependent DSS colitis